protocol/nft-website/docs/concepts/mutable-nfts.md

 ---
 title: Mutable NFTs
-description: Understand how to create NFTs that can safely change over time.
+description: Understand how to create and manage NFTs that can safely change over time.
 ---

 # **Guide to Mutable NFTs**